zellwk/zellwk.com/src/posts/2020-10-28-javascript-prototype.md

 Instead, prototype in JavaScript is simply a word that means absolutely nothing.
 We can replace prototype with oranges and it can mean the same thing.

 For example, think of Apple.
-Before Apple Computers became popular, you'll probably think of Apple as the red color fruit.
-"Apple" in Apple Computers doesn't have a meaning initially – but it does now.
+Before Apple Computers became popular, you'd probably be thinking of Apple as the red colored fruit.
+"Apple" in Apple Computers didn't have a meaning initially – but it does now.

 In JavaScript's case, prototype refers to a system.
 This system allows you to define properties on objects that can be accessed via the object's instances.

 :::note
 Prototype is closely related to Object Oriented Programming.
-It wouldn't make sense if you don't understand what Object Oriented Programming is about.
+It won't make sense if you don't understand what Object Oriented Programming is about.

 I suggest you familiarise yourself with [this introductory series on Object Oriented Programming](https://css-tricks.com/the-flavors-of-object-oriented-programming-in-javascript/) before going further.
 :::